Freddie Mercury

 Queen's last concert with Freddie

-Mercury bounded across the stage and roused the crowd, performing as usual.
+Mercury bounced across the stage and energized the crowd, performing as usual.
 After delivering all their hits, Freddie, as always, appeared before the audience in a robe, holding a crown.
-There was no indication this concert would be their last.
+There was no sign this would be their final concert together.
 His bandmates were also unaware of his decision.
-Yes, at the end of the performance, he complained he could no longer bear it as his entire body was in pain, but the musicians did not take it seriously.
+At the end of the performance, he complained that he couldn't take it anymore—his entire body was in pain—but the band didn't think much of it.

 After leaving Queen, Freddie Mercury began his solo career.
-In the five years allowed by his illness, he managed to record two solo albums: "Mr. Bad Guy" in 1985 and "Barcelona" in 1988.
+In the five years his illness gave him, he managed to record two solo albums: "Mr. Bad Guy" in 1985 and "Barcelona" in 1988.
 The title song of the second album was written in honor of Montserrat Caballé.
-In October 1988, he performed with the opera diva, delighting in the opportunity like a child.
+In October 1988, he performed with the opera diva, absolutely thrilled by the opportunity.

 Freddie Mercury and Montserrat Caballé – Barcelona

 In May 1989, Queen released a new album "The Miracle".
 Freddie formally remained an essential part of the band, but as they worked on new material, his HIV had progressed to AIDS, and his condition was worsening, evident by his emaciated figure and pale complexion.
-The other members of Queen, though not openly admitting it, did not expect to finish the album before the vocalist's death.
-Nevertheless, Freddie kept living; perhaps because of this, the album's original title, "The Invisible Man," was changed to the symbolic "The Miracle".
+The other Queen members, though they never said it out loud, didn't expect to finish the album before losing their vocalist.
+But Freddie kept fighting; maybe that's why they changed the album's original title from "The Invisible Man" to the more hopeful "The Miracle."

 In the last years of his life